 All users segment¶

-The all users segment captures all users who do not match a targeting segment (if any are added).
+The all users segment captures all users who don't match a targeting segment (if any are added).
 Users are bucketed into a variant (or no variant) via consistent bucketing based on the configured allocation percentage and variant distribution weights.

 Amplitude Experiment's bucketing is consistent based on the user, bucketing key, bucketing salt, allocation percentage, and variant weights.
-In other words, given the same inputs, the output will remain constant.
+In other words, given the same inputs, the output remains constant.

 The bucketing logic is split into two steps.
 The first step, allocation bucketing, determines if the user should be allocated a variant based on the allocation percentage.
 The second step, variant bucketing runs only if the user has been allocated in step one.
 Both steps use the same consistent hash function in slightly different ways.